Al fondo hay sitio: Season 8

 One of the milestones that marked this season was the reappearance of Grace Gonzales in the middle of Emilia and Nicolás's wedding.
 Carmen set Francesca Maldini as the main responsible for the kidnapping, as she wanted Emilia to be her successor and was even arrested for this.
 However, Grace's friend Belen tells the truth to the Gonzales family that Grace was not kidnapped by Francesca but by Claudia, removing the complaint from her.
-When it was already thought that Grace and Nicolás would get back together as a couple and parents of Nelly Francesca, the two decided to continue with their own path, Grace with Marco and Nicolás with Emilia, which generated altercations between the two about how they were going to raise Nelly Francesca for the rest of the season.
+When it was already thought that Grace and Nicolás would get back together as a couple and parents of Nelly Francesca, the two decided to continue with their own path, Grace with Marco and Nicolás with Emilia, which generated altercations between the two about how they were going to raise Nelly Francesca to the end of the season.

 This also marks the second divorce between Joel and Fernanda, due to the fact that Emilia's brother, Camilo, fell in love with Fernanda and she also fell in love with him, because it is difficult to live with her husband Joel because they are of a different class, in addition to rumors of flirting with Miss Elizabeth.
 Camilo and Fernanda were together until it was discovered that the first cheated to his ex-girlfriend Almudena.
 Camilo then embezzled and broke Fernico and was later arrested but then escaped and was returned by Ángel (possibility killing him).
 But it was too late because Joel fell in love with Grace's therapist, Pilar García, which in the end turned into a love triangle because Joel still hasn't forgotten Fernanda, and even before she left for Panama where they had sex in a hotel.
 Fernanda then returns to Lima, realizing she was pregnant with Joel, which causes that he breaks up with Pilar and returned with Fernanda.

 Grace soon discovers that Marco is cheating on her with Ivana, which is not true.
 Then they both end, and Grace will find a way to win back Nicolás, but then in reality, it is discovered that Marco was telling the truth about Ivana, so it seems they would resume their relationship.
 Ivana, spending so many moments with Marco, discovers that she is in love with him, much to Marco's chagrin, and tries to stop Grace and Marco from getting married.
 So she starts, apparently, a relationship with Tito.
 Marco, knowing that he cannot stand Ivana, decides to unmask her, and with the help of Tito, Pepe and Grace, they succeed.
 Tito discovers the whole truth, and ends up with Ivana forever, who, feeling cheated, leaves Las Lomas, vowing to return to win back Marco.
 But it was too late because Grace confessed to Marco that she kissed with Nicolás, so they both end forever, canceling their marriage, and Marco returns to her home, although he will also help Grace only when she needs it.